paulstatezny/book-notes/your_children_are_listening_jim_taylor.md

     - E.g. Spontaneous expressions of love, being checked on at night.
 5. Did not like being yelled at by parents.
 6. Liked "family rituals, routines, and predictability."

+### Questionnaire for Parents to Discuss

+- What was the emotional tone and style of your family life when you were a child?
+For example, was it calm and reserved or expressive and chaotic?
+- What values were expressed in your family, such as faith, charity, achievement, or fitness?